 Already, various communities have put forth ideas for new national park units, which would help the U.S. get closer to the 30 percent goal.

 Several of the proposed national monument initiatives are meant to recognize and protect Black and Indigenous history.
-For instance, the National Association for the Advancement of Colored People (NAACP) has been calling on the Biden administration to protect the site of the Springfield Race Riot in Illinois, an event that led to the establishment of the NAACP.
+For instance, the NAACP has been calling on the Biden administration to protect the site of the Springfield Race Riot in Illinois, an event that led to the organization’s establishment.
 Similarly, the City of Tulsa is advocating for a national monument designation in the Greenwood district, which in 1921 was a predominantly Black community that was destroyed when a white mob killed hundreds of Black Americans in an event known as the Tulsa Race Massacre.
-Another proposal, put forward by the Fallon Paiute-Shoshone Tribe, would designate three million acres of public land in Nevada (near the Tribe’s reservation) to shelter the Tribe’s ancestral lands, burial grounds, and other Tribally-significant cultural sites.
+Another proposal, put forward by the Fallon Paiute-Shoshone Tribe, would designate three million acres of public land in Nevada near the tribe’s reservation to shelter its ancestral lands, burial grounds, and other tribally significant cultural sites.
 Numu Newe (which means “the people” in Paiute and Shoshone) would become the country’s largest national monument if designated.
-Last month, Baaj Nwaavjo I’tah Kukveni Grand Canyon became another national monument contender.
-The one million-acre site, found adjacent to Grand Canyon National Park in Arizona, is being pushed for by members of the Havasupai Tribe, Hopi Tribe, Hualapai Tribe, as well as Arizona Representative Raul Grijalva and Senator Kysten Sinema.
-The national monument designation would recognize the tribes’ ties to the famed canyon (Baaj Nwaavjo means “where tribes roam” for the Havasupai Tribe, and I’tah Kukveni means “our footprints” for the Hopi Tribe).

 Other prospects, such as the Preserve Plum Island Coalition, have been put forth on the premise of ecological conservation.
 The coalition is urging Biden to make Plum Island in New York a national monument to help protect the hundreds of rare or endangered bird species that live there.